cinghie/wordpress-starter-pack/README.md

 "http://localhost/wordpress" with your site url
 ```

-## 4) Import wordpress.sql to your database
+## 4) Import wordpress.sql to your database and login with:

-Admin user

 username: admin
 password: password